Dan Avidan

-Leigh Daniel Avidan (born March 14, 1979), also known by his stage name Danny Sexbang, is an American musician, Internet personality, comedian, songwriter and actor.
+Leigh Daniel Avidan (born March 14, 1979), also known by his stage name Danny Sexbang, is an American musician, internet personality, comedian, and actor.
 He is one half of the musical comedy duo Ninja Sex Party with Brian Wecht, as well as the co-host of the Let's Play webseries Game Grumps with Arin Hanson.
 He is also part of the more rap-based comedy music trio Starbomb with Hanson and Wecht, and the vocalist for the rock duo Shadow Academy, known for its inspiration from classic novels, alongside Jim Roach.
+As of October 2023, Avidan also performs vocals for the electronic music duo Skyhill, originally formed in 2007.

 Early life and education

-Avidan was born and raised in Springfield, New Jersey, the elder child of Debra (née Schwartz) and Avigdor Avidan.
-His father was born and raised in Israel, and served in the Yom Kippur War before immigrating to America where he met Avidan's mother.
+Avidan was born and raised in Springfield, New Jersey, as the elder child of Debra (née Schwartz) and Avigdor Avidan.
+His father was born and raised in Israel, and served in the Six Day War and Yom Kippur War before immigrating to America where he met Avidan's mother.
 His younger sister, Dana Avidan Cohn, is the executive style director of PopSugar.
 His maternal grandfather Bernard Schwartz assisted in inventing the body electrode.

 After graduating from Jonathan Dayton High School in 1997, Avidan began pursuing advertising at Boston University in Boston, Massachusetts.

 Career

-2002–2008: The Northern Hues and Skyhill
+2002–2005: The Northern Hues

-In response to a Craigslist ad in late 2002, Avidan joined the indie rock band the Northern Hues, a Philadelphia-based ensemble composed of Aron Brand, Jeff Rains, Alex Yaker, Justin Earley, and Ian Creech.
+In response to a Craigslist ad in late 2002, Avidan joined the indie rock band the Northern Hues, a Philadelphia-based ensemble composed of Aron Brand, Jeff Rains, Alex Yaker, Justin "J" Earley, and Ian Creech.
 Avidan acted as the group's lead-singer, and wrote most of the band's lyrics, having recently moved to Philadelphia.
-They released one self-titled EP and one live track recorded in early 2005, at World Cafe Live in Philadelphia.
+They released one self-titled EP on December 14th, 2004 and one live track recorded July 16th, 2005, at World Cafe Live in Philadelphia.
 In mid-2005, the band split up; Avidan attributes the separation to personality conflicts and creative differences between the band's members, as well as a collective inability to gain greater recognition and success.